awsdocs/amazon-ecr-user-guide/doc_source/logging-using-cloudtrail.md

 CloudTrail is enabled on your AWS account when you create the account\.
 When activity occurs in Amazon ECR, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.

 For an ongoing record of events in your AWS account, including events for Amazon ECR, create a trail\.
 A trail enables CloudTrail to deliver log files to an Amazon S3 bucket\.
-By default, when you create a trail in the console, the trail applies to all Regions\.
-The trail logs events from all Regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
+When you create a trail in the console, you can apply the trail to a single Region or to all Regions\.
+The trail logs events in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
 Additionally, you can configure other AWS services to analyze and act upon the event data collected in CloudTrail logs\.
 For more information, see:
 + [Creating a trail for your AWS account](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 + [AWS Service Integrations With CloudTrail Logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)
 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

-All Amazon ECR actions are logged by CloudTrail and are documented in the [Amazon Elastic Container Registry API Reference](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/)\.
+All Amazon ECR API actions are logged by CloudTrail and are documented in the [Amazon Elastic Container Registry API Reference](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/)\.
 When you perform common tasks, sections are generated in the CloudTrail log files for each API action that is part of that task\.
 For example, when you create a repository, `GetAuthorizationToken`, `CreateRepository` and `SetRepositoryPolicy` sections are generated in the CloudTrail log files\.
 When you push an image to a repository, `InitiateLayerUpload`, `UploadLayerPart`, `CompleteLayerUpload`, and `PutImage` sections are generated\.
 When you pull an image, `GetDownloadUrlForLayer` and `BatchGetImage` sections are generated\.
 For examples of these common tasks, see [CloudTrail Log Entry Examples](#cloudtrail-examples)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials